The Definition of Cyber Security Risk Management

 Cyber risk management is critical to an organisation’s overall risk management strategy.
 It helps ensure the secure and reliable operation of systems and networks.

-Cyber risk management involves assessing the potential for malicious actors to take advantage of vulnerabilities in systems and networks and identifying possible threats and vulnerabilities that attackers could exploit.
+Cyber risk management involves assessing the potential for malicious actors to exploit vulnerabilities in systems and networks and identifying possible threats and vulnerabilities that attackers could exploit.

 It also involves developing, implementing, and maintaining policies, procedures, and controls to mitigate the risk of a cyber attack.